chityalanithesh/Tiktok-data-privacy-dashboard/README.md

-# 🇺🇸 TikTok Data Privacy Dashboard
+# US TikTok Data Privacy Dashboard

 A simulated dashboard inspired by **TikTok’s USDS (U.S. Data Security)** initiative.
 This project visualizes user data compliance, showing where data is stored and whether it meets U.S. data localization and privacy standards.